Note: All Scripture quotations found in this article are from the text of the Authorized King James Version of the Bible.

 Ignore the phony British "Israelites".
 An Israelite and a Jew are the same thing in the Bible.
 Do not worry about figuring out where the real tribes are today.
 In the Tribulation, God will choose 12,000 Jews from each tribe to be witnesses during the that time of Jacob's Trouble.

 Note: As Christians, we are to bless Israel.
-It would be wise to stay away from the conspiracy THEORIES about the Jews.
+It would be wise not to bash Jews.
 Many physical Jews are located in Israel today.
 The government in Israel is not perfect (no government is), but it is not our job to put them down because America along with every other nation, besides Israel, is "as a drop of a bucket" (Isa.
 40:15).
 Let us leave the judgment to God because God is very consistent with judging those that curse Israel.
 Any serious Bible Believer should be Pro-Israel.

 The below verse describes one of the mysteries in the New Testament.
 This passage proves that God is not done with the nation of Israel.
 Right now, Israel as a nation is spiritually blind, but only partly because there are still some Jews that are receiving Jesus Christ as their Saviour in the Church Age today.